Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 2. Use the Quo app to submit your porting request.

-3. Export your RingCentral contacts and import them into Quo (formerly OpenPhone) so business customers don’t fall through the cracks.
+3. Export your RingCentral contacts and import them into Quo so business customers don’t fall through the cracks.

 Many RingCentral alternatives offer native integrations with CRMs or collaboration apps like Slack.
 Some of them may also offer an API you can use to build a direct integration.
 Quo offers pre-built integrations with CRMs like Salesforce and HubSpot.
 You’ll also get access to flexible integrations with tools like Zapier and Make to connect to thousands of other apps.
 If you want even more customization, you can build an integration to your preferred tool using the Quo API.

-– Want access to use RingCentral’s AI assistance in writing SMS messages?
+– Want access to RingCentral’s AI assistance for writing SMS messages?
 You’ll need to upgrade to its higher-tier price plans.
-With Quo (formerly OpenPhone), AI message responses are included in the base plan to help you save time responding.
+With Quo, AI message responses are included on the base plan to help you save time crafting your responses.

 – Want an affordable AI receptionist?
-You can’t with RingCentral, since its AI phone calls cost $0.50 per minute.
+You can’t with RingCentral, since its AI phone calls start at $39 per month for 100 minutes of talk time.
+By comparison, Quo’s AI receptionist Sona is available for free for your first 10 calls.